-The challenge was to place the words “Follow Your Dreams” on or about the Old Man of Storr in the manner of our Love Letters .
+The challenge was to place wooden letters forming the words “Follow Your Dreams” on or about the Old Man of Storr in the manner of our Love Letters .
 The Old Man was a particular favourite spot of our client’s husband.
 Surreptitious emails and Twitter direct messages were passed to and fro in the early spring arranging for the picture to be ready for their arrival in Skye on holiday in August.
 Plenty of time for me to paint any extra letters I needed to make up the message and get up onto the hill and photograph them.

-I strode off up the well worn path, actually it is more of a groove worn into the rock, charting the easiest route up the hill.
+I strode off up the well worn path, actually it is more of a deep groove worn into the rock, charting the easiest route up the hill.
 I was carrying a rucksack with all my camera gear, a lightweight tripod and hessian Tesco shopping bag with the 16 wooden letters that I needed to make my message swinging on a karaabiner attaches to my rucksack .
 I had also brought the Assistants though I didn’t see much of them.
 They had leapt out of the car in their usual fashion – I unlock the boot and the tailgate is forced up and out of my hand by a great big hairy and enthusiastic canine explosion.
 As this was their first visit to the Old Man they went into their default setting when in a new car park, they ran for and waited at the nearest closed gate.
 That always takes them somewhere interesting.

 The Old Man from the path.
 It does look like it is about to slide down that slope.

 I eventually caught up with the Assistants at another gate on the far side of the plantation.
 My first view of the rocky outcrop with its enormous amphitheatre called the Sanctuary curving round the great pinnacles left behind after countless millennia of land slips that has become the Old Man and his lesser fellows.
-Impressive, imposing, and big enough to impose over us even though there was still quite a walk before you reach the rocks.
+Impressive, imposing, and big enough to loom over us even though there was still quite a walk before you reach the rocks.

 When you look up from the tree line you see a vast steeply sloping hillside curving around you with what looks like a film set at the top of it.
 An experience of an alien world.
 I expected pterosaurs to be flying over head.
 It is not…normal… and is even more unusual to have something this weird all to yourself.
 Nobody else except for two tiny dots barking their delight from further up the slope in the distance.
 Their tininess giving scale to the vast menhir looming out from the cliff.